Skip to contents

 Conclusion

-Require package offers a simple, lightweight (one non-base package dependency), package focused around a single function that is “rerun-tolerant”, i.e., it will take sufficiently little time to execute that it can be left in your script so it is run every time, even for ongoing work.
-Because it has one dependencies (data.table) and so can be used to install packages without interfering with itself.
+Require package offers a simple package focused around a single function that is “rerun-tolerant”, i.e., it will take sufficiently little time to execute that it can be left in your script so it is run every time, even for ongoing work.
+The package has two dependencies (data.table and sys) and so can be used to install packages without interfering with itself.

 Contributions